mikegagnon/zbg-doc/doc/main.md

 The Bouncer kicks out requests that overload the worker.

-The [entire approach](##spec) can be summed up as: "If you're busy and someone hands you a lemon, hand it back and ask for lemonade."
+The [algorithm](##spec) can be summed up as: "If you're busy and someone hands you a lemon, hand it back and ask for lemonade."

 ~spec
-## Entire Approach
+## Algorithm

-This section provides the algorithmic specification for Zen Beer Garden, it's security guarantee, and a simple mathematical proof.
+This section provides the algorithmic specification for Zen Beer Garden, it's security guarantee, and a simple proof.

 - [Workers and Requests](##spec-wr)
 - [Busy, Bored, and Free](##spec-bbf)